 If, on the keyword line, the word 'SETUP' is specified, then a line of keywords will be read from a file with the name SETUP.
-The file SETUP must exist, and must contain one non-comment line.
+The file SETUP or (optionally) SETUP.txt must exist.
+As with the normal keyword line, if "++" is used, the line of keywords can be split into two or more lines.
 Keywords in SETUP are put after all keywords in the data set.

 Keywords in the data-set will take precedence over similar keywords in the SETUP file.
 For example, if "CHARGE=0" is present in the SETUP file, and the data-set contains "CHARGE=2", then "CHARGE=0" will be ignored.

 Any keyword in the data-set that is preceded by a minus sign, e.g., -PM6, will remove that keyword from the SETUP file before the job starts.